 Classical studies is not just ancient history.
 It’s linguistics and poetics.
 Gender and women’s studies.
 Drama and theatre.
 Art history and architecture.
 Philosophy and religion.
 And more.
-In fact, a major in classical studies intersects with 90 percent of a modern liberal arts program’s academic disciplines.
+In fact, a classical degree intersects with 90 percent of a modern liberal arts program’s academic disciplines.
 It’s both a vibrant field in its own right and a rich complement to any other major.

 Ancient Studies Concentration

 Greece, Rome, and the broader ancient Mediterranean are key sources of western linguistic, cultural, and civic heritage.
-A classical studies major at Hollins focuses on these areas.
+A classical studies degree at Hollins focuses on these areas.
 Course work explores the ancient cultures of Mesopotamia and Egypt as well.

 Classical Philology Concentration

 This concentration takes an even deeper focus on Latin and Greek, the primary languages of the ancient world.

 You can focus your classical studies particularly toward the language of Ancient Rome with this minor.
 Students take about half as many courses as the major requirements.

 A Greek minor not only focuses on the Greek language, but the classical mythology and political tendencies that have shaped culture and science as we know them today.